Last Updated on March 9, 2021 by Julia Wilson

 - Baseline tests – Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and determine its pre-surgery status.

-- Fine needle aspiration (FNA) and cytology – A fine-gauge needle is inserted into the mass to obtain a sample of cells which are stained and examined under a microscope.
+- Fine needle aspiration (FNA) and cytology – A fine-gauge needle is inserted into the mass to obtain a sample of cells that are stained and examined under a microscope.
 Cytology is helpful to differentiate mammary cells from other tissues.

 - A definitive diagnosis is achieved by removing a sample (biopsy) or the entire mass and histopathologic examination to determine if it is benign or malignant.